 LOUISE MURRAY / SCIENCE PHOTO LIBRARY LOUISE MURRAY / SCIENCE PHOTO LIBRARY

 Great White shark research.
-Researcher tagging an acoustic transmitter to a Great White shark (Carcharodon carcharias).
-The researchers attract Great White sharks to their boat using whale blubber and sardine bait.
-When the sharks approach near enough, they are tagged with a battery operated transmitter onto the dorsal fin using a dart at the end of a long pole.
-This enables the researchers to track the sharks movements and behaviour.
+Researcher listening for shark movement using an underwater microphone, or hydrophone.
+He is investigating the behaviour of Great White sharks (Carcharodon carcharias) that have previously been tagged with an acoustic transmitter.
+The hydrophone picks up the transmitter's sounds as a series of 'pings'.
+This enables the researcher to determine their approximate location and depth.
 The Great White is the largest of the predatory sharks, reaching a length of over 6 metres.
 They feed mainly on seals, turtles and fish.
 Attacks on humans are rare and more likely due to mistaken identity.
 Photographed in False Bay, Cape Town, South Africa.

 Model release not available.
 Property release not required.